Skip to main content

 There are different types of underlayment that you can choose from, but if you know that you’ll be getting your roof replaced in the rain, we’d recommend using a synthetic underlayment like ice and water shield.
 This is specifically designed to protect your roof from damage caused by water or ice.

-The value of synthetic underlayments like ice and water shields, as opposed to an alternate option like tar paper, is that they don’t absorb water.
-So you can put it down, and rain can get all over it, and it doesn’t matter because it doesn’t absorb the water.
+The value of synthetic underlayments like ice and water shields, as opposed to an alternative option like tar paper, is that they don't absorb water.
+So you can put it down, and rain can get all over it, and it doesn't matter because it doesn't absorb the water.

 If the rain picks up while the roofer is still working on tearing off old materials and installing new underlayment, they can start putting shingles on the sections they’ve already done.
-They might decide it’s too much of a risk to start clearing off another section.
-So, depending on how much it rains throughout the day, this might not be a linear process.

 Most of the time, this adjusted process for the rainy winter months takes about 10 to 20% longer than usual.